Megan Gibson-Loftin: Professional career

 Gibson-Loftin played professional softball for National Pro Fastpitch from 2008 to 2011.
 The second overall pick in the 2008 NPF draft selected by the Philadelphia Force, Gibson-Loftin played for the Force from 2008 to 2009 and for the Tennessee (later NPF) Diamonds from 2010 to 2011.
 In 2009, Gibson-Loftin played for Denso of Women's Major League Softball in Japan.

 Coaching career

 Along with her career in the NPF, Gibson served under Texas A&M head coach Jo Evans as a graduate assistant in Fall 2008 and again as a volunteer pitching coach during the 2011 season.
 She also spent time as a softball instructor at High Performance Baseball in Tomball and as a volunteer assistant coach at Spring High School in 2010.

 Gibson joined the Penn State coaching staff after spending two seasons as an assistant under Coach Lehotak at University of Texas at San Antonio.

 Personal life

 Gibson-Loftin married Lance Loftin, a former professional baseball player who played college baseball at Texas State, in 2015.
+He also got drafted and played baseball for the Toronto Blue Jays.